Dhamma-Sobhana/gong/README.md

 Format: `hh:mm`

 What time on the last day the course finishes.
-If set, gong from the next course will not scheduled before this time.
+If set, gong from the next course will not be scheduled before this time.

 **Example**: A 10 day course followed by a service period.
 On day 11 of a 10 day course there is morning wake up at 4:00 and 4:20 and a Service period has gong for morning group sitting at 7:20.
 If the 10 day course definition has *endTime* set to 09:00 the morning group sitting from the Service Period will be ignored and the next gong will be at 14:20.